Anthropology

 Internships

 Both sociology and anthropology majors and nonmajors are encouraged to take advantage of the Internship Seminar offered by the department.
 This course is designed to provide students with the opportunity to develop skills in social analysis, policy development, program evaluation, and interpersonal relations while being of service to others in a real-life setting outside the classroom.
-Employment opportunities include agencies and corporations in the New York metropolitan area, ranging from organizations in the public sector, including the New York State Department of Corrections, the Legal Aid Society, and the Puerto Rican Family Institute—to organizations in the private sector—including CBS, Merrill Lynch, and IBM.
-Each student is required to spend a minimum of eight to ten hours per week in an agency (public or private) or organization chosen to fit the individual student’s interests and expertise.
-All students who enroll in the program are required to do both the internship placement and to take SOCI 4900 Internship Seminar).
-Field placements must be obtained through the internship program coordinator located in the Office of Career Planning and Placement.
+Employment opportunities include agencies and corporations in the New York metropolitan area, ranging from organizations in the public sector, including the New York State Department of Corrections, the Legal Aid Society, and the Puerto Rican Family Institute, to organizations in the private sector such as CBS, Merrill Lynch, and IBM.
+Participating students are required to take SOCI 4900 (Internship Seminar) and to spend a minimum of eight to 10 hours per week in an agency (public or private) or organization chosen to fit the individual student’s interests and expertise.

 Anthropology Resources